telerik/ajax-docs/controls/grid/how-to/Common/no-wrap-for-grid-cell-content.md

 # No Wrap for Grid Cell Content

 This appearance customization is not supported out-of-the-box in the current version of **RadGrid**.
 However, you can use a CSS rule which apply **white-space: nowrap** style attribute to all cells of the grid.
-Thus the column(s) in your grid instance should stretch to fit the width of the longest text inside the column(s) cells.
+Thus the column(s) in your grid instance have to stretch to fit the width of the longest text inside the column(s) cells.

 For declarative columns the code be as below: